Beware over-50s' life insurance

-He's a lovely man that Parky – just don't listen to what he says about insurance.
-Michael Parkinson's caring voiceover makes Axa SunLife's over-50s life insurance policy seem simple, yet for many they're a seriously bad bet.
+Maths genius Carol Vorderman has put her face to it – but don't listen to what she's said about insurance.
+These adverts' caring voiceovers make SunLife's over-50s' life insurance policy seem simple, yet for many they're a seriously bad bet.

 My normal call to arms is to plan for all future events so you might be surprised by how scathing I'm going to be about these policies.
 To start with, just look at the SunLife over-50s website with its glossy pic and deliciously simple sales pitch:

-- It promises a fixed lump sum when you die – so there's no investment risk and you always know what your family will get.
+- It promises a fixed lump sum when you die – so there's no investment risk and you always know what your loved ones will get.

-- If you're between 50 and 85, you don't you need a medical; anyone can get a plan.
+- If you're aged 50 to 85, you don't you need a medical so you're guaranteed to get a plan.

-- If you die within the first two years, you won't get a fixed lump sum.
-Instead you'd get back what you paid in, plus 50% on top.
+- If you die within the first year, you won't get a fixed lump sum.
+Instead you'd get back what you paid in, so a full refund.
 The exception to that is if you die in an accident (such as a car crash) you'd get the full lump sum due.

 It also touts that among other things it's perfect for funeral planning, to alleviate the nagging worry of being a burden to loved ones.